LingxB/pytorch-tutorial/README.md

 # PyTorch Tutorials

-Jypter Notebooks from the official pytorch tutorial videos on YouTube: [PyTorch Beginner Series](https://youtube.com/playlist?list=PL_lsbAsL_o2CTlGHgMxNrKhzP97BaG9ZN)
+All Jypter Notebooks files in one place.
+From the official pytorch tutorial videos on YouTube: [PyTorch Beginner Series](https://youtube.com/playlist?list=PL_lsbAsL_o2CTlGHgMxNrKhzP97BaG9ZN)

 ## Table of Content